 Head: Pomello Lucia

-The analysis of heterogeneous and multimodal signals can be useful in several interdisciplinary fields of research, and the MMSP group is mainly focused in:
+The analysis of heterogeneous and multimodal signals can be useful in several interdisciplinary fields of research and for this reason the laboratory collaborates with several other departments, including psychology, educational sciences, statistics and with the NeuroMI center (Milan Center for Neuroscience).

 Head: Francesca Gasparini